Madhunc5229/autonomous-warehouse-inspection/README.md

 ## Project Presentation
 The presentation for the project can be found [here](https://docs.google.com/presentation/d/1p6L6VesaSL7KmsujBSq3SRse_ftzVAOGOLeo8EFLhIA)
+The recorded presentation of the project can be found [here](https://drive.google.com/file/d/1wIPbF_vwcRFHVRCSSdzREha-MeqwBDvr)

 ## Project Design:
 The following UML diagrams shows our system design: